North Korea's Kim inspects new submarine, signals possible ballistic missile development

 Trump said such talks could come in the following two to three weeks.
 His national security advisor, John Bolton, arrives in South Korea on Tuesday to meet security officials.

+A summit between Trump and Kim, in Vietnam in February, broke down after they failed to narrow differences between a U.S. demand for North Korea’s denuclearization and a North Korean demand for sanctions relief.

+In April, Kim said he would wait until the end of the year for the United States to be more flexible.

-During the submarine inspection Kim was accompanied by officials who have played a major role in missile development, and probably nuclear weapons.
+During the submarine inspection Kim was accompanied by Kim Jong Sik, an official who played a major role in North Korea’s missile program.

+Another official on the tour was Jang Chang Ha, president of the Academy of the National Defence Science, which the U.S. Treasury has said is in charge of the secretive country’s research and development of its advanced weapons systems, “including missiles and probably nuclear weapons”.

 U.S.-based monitoring group 38 North said in June 2018 that North Korea appeared to be continuing submarine construction at its Sinpo Shipyard, of possibly another Sinpo-class ballistic missile submarine, based on commercial satellite imagery.